PowerShell/PowerShell-RFC/CommunityCall/notes/20260521_ChatTranscript.md

 Anam Navied   16:17
 Yeah, let me share my screen.
 Hi everyone.
-So PSP Stores Get just had a 130 preview one release, and this included some features and bug fixes.
+So PSResourceGet just had a 1.3.0.preview1 release, and this included some features and bug fixes.
 So one of the features is that now MAR is going to be registered as a default trusted repository.
 And what that means is that if you have a fresh machine, and you run PS resource get commands for the first time.
 MAR or Microsoft Artifact Registry will be registered as a default trusted repository.
 Like we've kind of done in the past, PS Gallery will also be registered, but it will continue being registered as a untrusted repository and MAR will have a higher priority.
 If you already are using PS resource get on your machine, you can kind of get this behavior by running register PS resource repository with the new Microsoft artifact registry switch.
 And what that's going to do is it's going to add MAR as a trusted repository to your repository configuration.
 And one thing that we do want to note here is that, as the user, if you don't want MAR registered, you could obviously run unregister PS resource repository to unregister it, or you could also run set PS resource repository to change the priority to be lower, so MAR isn't checked first, but really this.